This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 // x = 1, y = 2

-Using this, we can implement some interesting functionalities, including limited reflection capabilities for structures, such as implementing a for_each
+Using it, we can implement some interesting functionalities, including limited reflection capabilities for structs, such as implementing a for_each function.

 using T = std::remove_cvref_t<decltype(object)>;